archana-rg/ml-practical-apps/classifiers_perf/README.md

 7. Consumer Confidence Index
 8. Outcome of previous marketing campaign
 9. Month of contact
-10. Number of contact performed before this contact for the customer

 Not all features above can be controlled by the bank.
 The ones that can be like the month of contact, confidence index can be taken into account for any new campaign.